google/exposure-notifications-server/docs/server_functional_requirements.md

   "verificationPayload": "signed JWT issued by public health authority", "hmackey": "base64 encoded HMAC key used in preparing the data for the verification server", "symptomOnsetInterval": 12345,
-  "revisionToken": "empty or result of previous publish" "padding": "random string data..."
+  "revisionToken": "empty or result of previous publish", "padding": "random string data..."
 }
 ```